nevos/actree/README.md

 actree
 =========

 Creates a tree for fast and efficient autocomplete string queries.
 The library doesnt rely on external libs.
+(Trie search structure).

+O(m) efficiency (where m is the length of a search string).

 The repo includes a full english dictionary (data.json) decoded into a tree format, and ready for autocomplate use.

 Node.js install
 ===============